See the Series Introduction for Just Tao It, Part I: HERE

 That becomes painfully visible in modern public life.
 Institutional distrust deepens while outrage scales effortlessly.
 Performative certainty increasingly substitutes for thoughtful discernment.
 Leaders rise to prominence through attention capture while lacking the emotional and developmental capacity to hold the tensions attached to the influence they now possess.

 Adult development helps illuminate part of what we are witnessing.
 Earlier developmental operating systems often organize around self-protection, identity protection, group belonging, certainty, winning, status, loyalty, or threat management.
 Those capacities are not inherently “bad.”
 Healthy self-interest matters.
 Group cohesion matters.
 Loyalty matters.
 Identity matters.
-Under sufficient pressure, though, these systems can become increasingly reactive, tribal, performative, and adversarial when they are not integrated into broader developmental capacities capable of sustaining complexity, interdependence, humility, and shared humanity simultaneously.
+Under sufficient pressure, though, these systems can become increasingly reactive, tribal, performative, and adversarial when they have not been integrated into broader developmental capacities capable of holding complexity, interdependence, humility, and shared humanity simultaneously.

 The Tao keeps returning us to something less glamorous and far more difficult: cultivation.